 The Cantrell family, twins Hayden and Hayley, their brother Hunter, and their mother Erin, came upon the crash and were not able to stop in time.
 According to their aunt, Shelby Cantrell, their vehicle struck one of the semis that was on fire.

 Hunter and Hayley were able to escape the vehicle, but Hayden and Erin were trapped inside.
 Shelby stated the kids were able to contact their father, who quickly arrived on the scene and was able to pull Hayden and Erin from the wreckage.
 Along with assistance from a police officer, their father transported his family to the hospital.

 The Cantrell family’s injuries were severe.
 While Hayley has been released, Hunter suffered three tears in his bowels that required surgery to repair.
 Hayden has since had three surgeries, but is now communicating, according to Shelby.
 Erin has several broken bones as a result of the crash but is expected to recover.

 Our thoughts and prayers are with the Cantrell family during their recovery.

 This is a developing story.
 More information will be provided as it becomes available.

 If you or a loved one have been injured in a car accident caused by someone else’s negligence, the personal injury attorneys at Swain Law Group can help.
 Depending on the nature of the car accident, you may be entitled to compensation for lost income, medical bills, and pain and suffering.
-Please call us at 405-546-1292 or reach out to one of our Oklahoma car accident attorneys by confidential message to discuss your case.
+Please call us or reach out to one of our Oklahoma car accident attorneys by confidential message to discuss your case.